Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Adversarial Reward Learning

 \section{Adversarial Reward Learning}

 \begin{proposition} Consider an undiscounted MDP.
 Suppose $f_\theta$ and $\pi$ at current iteration are the soft-optimal advantage function and policy for reward function $R_\theta$.
-Minimising the cross-entropy loss of the discriminator under generator $\pi$ is equivalent to maximising the log-likelihood under MCE IRL. \end{proposition}
+Minimising the cross-entropy loss of the discriminator under generator $\pi$ is equivalent to maximising the log-likelihood under Maximum Causal Entropy IRL. \end{proposition}

 \begin{proof}

 Breaking down above equations with soft VI (\cref{equation::soft_VI}), we can arrive the following.

 Next we will derive the gradient of the loss.